Fourteen-year-old Electra sat perched on the edge of her chair facing the small group that sat cross legged on her bed.

 ‘Electra was right about the year.
 That’s when the house was built, but that’s where the truth of her story finishes.’
 He waited for Sandy and his daughter to join the other girls on the bed.
 Electra passed the popcorn round before he continued.

-‘Basically, my father bought this house to save it from being bulldozed.
+‘Basically, my father wanted to save this house from being bulldozed.
 The locals wanted it demolished for safety reasons.
-My father made an offer, bought it and renovated it.
+He pleaded his case and renovated it.
 It’s been our family home since I was a boy.
 There are a few rooms that have never been restored but it’s stable.’

 Sandy stared at nothing in particular.
 ‘You mean those rooms could be haunted?’